-ATM Mutation, Part II - An Interview with My Sister
+ATM Mutation, Part 2 - My Sister

 As part of my ongoing series about how the ATM mutation has affected my family since we have discovered how widespread it is, this installment is based on interviewing one of my sisters, Amy, who was diagnosed with the ATM germline mutation, like me, and who had a prophylactic double mastectomy as a result.
 Our other sister, Anna, is negative.
 And yes, most of us have names starting with "A."

 When my Oncotype score came back high enough that my doctor recommended chemo, my mother, a breast cancer survivor, jumped into action.
 She scheduled at least one of my siblings to travel to my home to stay with me for the day of chemo and the weekend after.
 Since I'm 1 of 6, there were plenty of people to take each "shift."